Kenyan Coffee Othaya Peaberry

 This has historically allowed factories to wash, and soak, and wash their coffees again entirely with fresh, cold river water.

 However, that being said, conservation is becoming key in certain places.
-Above all, this is happening in the drier areas where water, due to climate change, cannot be as taken for granted (but elsewhere too).
+Above all, this is happening in the drier areas where water, due to climate change, cannot be as taken for granted.
+But elsewhere too.
 For the most part Kenya continues to thoroughly wash and soak its coffees according to tradition.

 Subsequently, the established milling and sorting by grade, or bean size, is a longstanding tradition and positions them well for roasters, by tightly controlling the physical preparation and creating a diversity of profiles from a single processing batch.

-Iyego Farmers Cooperative Society
+Chinga and the Othaya Farmers Cooperative Society

 Washed coffee is distinguished by the clarity of the flavors and attributes that it can achieve.
 During this process, the sugars present in the mucilage are removed through natural fermentation or mechanical scrubbing.